 - Cutaneous leishmaniasis: Involving the skin at the site of a sandfly bite.
 Cutaneous forms of the disease normally produce skin ulcers on the exposed parts of the body such as the face, arms and legs.
 The disease can produce a large number of lesions-sometimes upto 200 causing serious disability.

 - Visceral Leishmaniasis: Involving liver, spleen and bone marrow.
-It is also known as Kala azar and is characterised by irregular bouts of fever, substantial weight loss, Hepatomegaly and Splenomegaly and anaemia.
+It is also known as Kala-azar and is characterised by irregular bouts of fever, substantial weight loss, hepatomegaly, splenomegaly and anaemia.
 If left untreated, the fatality rate in developing countries can be as high as 100% within 2 years.

-- Leishmania donovani causes Viceral leishmaniasis also called Kala-azar.
+- Leishmania donovani causes visceral leishmaniasis also called kala-azar.
 The infection is generalized and the parasite is distributed in the internal organs.
 The parasite may also cause a variety of skin lesions (dermal leishmaniasis) without any visceral manifestations.

-- L. tropica, causes oriental sore.
+- Leishmania tropica causes oriental sore.
 The infection is limited to a local lesion of the skin and subcutaneous tissues.

 Prevention and Control of Visceral Leishmaniasis